BaronaGroup/migsi/README.md

     npm run migsi -- create --friendlyName="migration name here" npm run migsi -- create --friendlyName="migration name here" --template mongoMigrationScript

 This command creates a new migration script.
 Unless provided, the template `default` is used.
-The migration script name is prompted for unless provided.
+If migration script is not provided on the command line, you are prompted for the script name and its template.
+The template is chosen from custom templates and default.

 The migration is created within the migration directory specified in the configuration, and you are then expected to take care of implementing the functionality on your own.